prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 placement.video.maxduration = 30

 Your endpoint responds with:
-10 bids with 30seconds duration
+10 bids with 30 seconds duration
-10 bids with 15seconds duration
+10 bids with 15 seconds duration
 ```

+In Use case 2 `requireExactDuration` is set to true and hence Prebid will only select bids that exactly match duration in `durationRangeSec` (don't round at all).

-In Use case 1, adapter is requesting bid responses for 20 placements in one single http request.
+In both use cases, adapter is requesting bid responses for 20 placements in one single http request.
 You can split these into chunks depending on your endpoint's capacity.

+Adapter must add following new properties to bid response

+{% highlight js %}
+{
+  meta: {
+    iabSubCatId: '<iab sub category>', // only needed if you want to ensure competitive separation
+  },
+  video: {
+    context: 'adpod',
+    durationSeconds: 30
+  }
+}
+{% endhighlight %}

 Appnexus Adapter uses above explained approach.
 You can refer [here](https://github.com/prebid/Prebid.js/blob/master/modules/appnexusBidAdapter.js)

 Adapter must return one [IAB accepted subcategories](http://iabtechlab.com/wp-content/uploads/2017/11/IAB_Tech_Lab_Content_Taxonomy_V2_Final_2017-11.xlsx) (links to MS Excel file) if they want to support competitive separation.
 These IAB sub categories will be converted to Ad server industry/group.
 If adapter is returning their own proprietary categroy, it is the responsibility of the adapter to convert their categories into [IAB accepted subcategories](http://iabtechlab.com/wp-content/uploads/2017/11/IAB_Tech_Lab_Content_Taxonomy_V2_Final_2017-11.xlsx) (links to MS Excel file).